About Beijing Capital International Airport (BJS, PEK)

 One of the busiest airports in the world, Beijing Capital International Airport serves the Chinese capital, Beijing.
 A useful resource for travellers, our Beijing Airport guide provides information on all aspects of the airport, including terminal facilities, public transport access and nearby accommodation options.

-Due to capacity limitations at the current airport, an additional airport facility is planned for the Daxing area, scheduled to open for business in 2018.
+Due to capacity limitations at the current airport, an additional airport facility is planned for the Daxing area, scheduled to be completed in 2019.

 Airport information is available at staffed desks in all terminals.
 Tourist information is available in the arrivals lounge of Terminal 3.

-The Airport Expressway links Beijing Capital International Airport with the city centre.
+The Airport Expressway, officially the S12, links Beijing Capital International Airport with the city centre.
 From the centre, take the ring road to the expressway and follow it in a northeasterly direction to the airport site.
 The total drive time from central Beijing to the airport is approximately 45 minutes, varying greatly depending on traffic levels.

 Transfer between terminals: